 Today, at the SolarPower Summit, 50 leading companies announced their support for further digitalisation of the solar and energy sector.
 SolarPower Europe’s ‘Go Digital’ declaration

 Corporate sourcing of solar and renewables is a growing phenomenon.
-In 2017 more than 1 GW of corporate renewable Power Purchase Agreements (PPAs) were signed in Europe.
+The market of Power Purchase Agreements (PPAs) in Europe has grown to a cumulative capacity of over 6 GW.

 Several deals have been signed in Europe in recent years, providing major corporate buyers with reliable and competitively-priced power, but the potential for more is huge.